 Deepin used to be based on Ubuntu and now is based direct on Debian.
 Deepin appears to be somewhere in between Ubuntu and a few other Linux distributions but does not add anything distinctive that I can find.
 The team behind Deepin are based in China and set out to be the number one Linux distribution in China.
 Now they are working on being the number one distribution in other countries.

 I looked at Deepin as a possible alternative to Linux Mint and for people crossing over from Windows.
 There are other distributions that would make the switch from Windows easier for most people.
 For people who can read English, Linux Mint has better support forums and Linux Mint is now the number one Linux distribution on the desktop in Western countries.
-The Deepin Web site current features Mandarin, English, Italian, Russian, Spanish, Turkish, and German versions with a mix of mostly English and Chinese in the forums.
+The Deepin Web site current features Mandarin, English, Italian, Russian, Spanish, Turkish, and German versions with a mix of mostly English and Mandarin in the forums.
+Deepin could be a good choice for people who speak Mandarin.

 The Deepin desktop is shown in some screenshots as having an Ubuntu style sidebar but along the bottom, similar to Apple.
 Screen height is the most precious resource in modern computers because the screens are designed for wide movies, not useful interactive activities.
 The screenbar at the bottom is a disadvantage for may uses.
 There is no mention of an option to change it the way you can in Windows and some other distributions of Linux.